airslie/renalware-core/README.md

 We're using frog_spawn to start/stop our PHP server, try the following tasks:

 > cd php/renalware
-> spring rake php:server:start
+> rake php:server:start
-> spring rake php:server:stop
+> rake php:server:stop

 You can also specifiy a root_dir and run it from the top-level app directory: